ztimmons/dsc-instance-variables-lab-houston-ds-060319/README.md

     pass
 ```

-Now let's instantiate a new instance of a passenger and a new instance of a driver.
+Next, instantiate a new instance of a passenger and a new instance of a driver.
 Give the passenger a `rating` of `4.9` and give the driver a `miles_driven` attribute of `100,000`.

 ```python